International Parental Child Abduction

 Reconsider travel to Mauritania due to terrorism and crime.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-• Areas marked off-limits by the Mauritanian military.
+Do Not Travel to areas marked off-limits by the Mauritanian military.
 These areas are unsafe due to security risks and terrorist activities.

 • All areas north of the Tropic of Cancer

-Country Summary: Violent crimes occur frequently outside the Tevragh Zeina neighborhoods in Nouakchott.
-They include mugging, armed robbery, and assault.
+Violent crimes occur frequently outside the Tevragh Zeina neighborhoods in Nouakchott.
+This includes mugging, armed robbery, and assault.
 Local police lack the resources to respond quickly and effectively to serious crimes.
-Transportation options and communication infrastructure are limited outside Nouakchott. little or no warning, targeting places frequented by Westerners.

 Terrorism